SHOWING 1 - 1 OF 1 RESULTS

 Good prospects include: Production, sales, welders and computer technicians.
 Fair prospects include: Laborers, clerical, construction workers and food service workers.
 Poor prospects include: Administrative and managerial.
 The Federal Government and Kansas State University are the primary employers in the area.
 Federal positions are currently affected by Military Spouse Preference, EO13473; therefore, employment prospects are somewhat better for spouses in the Federal Sector.

-Fort Riley has a high demand for Child Care Providers both in the centers and at home.
-These positions are Non-appropriated Fund positions with average starting salaries $10.00.
-Currently, Irwin Army hospital is building a new hospital and filling a variety of medical staff and administrative positions to assist in the new hospital.
-These positions are Appropriated Fund positions and salaries vary in accordance with your skills.
+Fort Riley has a high demand for Child Care Providers both in the centers and at FCC providers homes.
+These positions are Non-appropriated Fund positions with average starting salaries $15.00.
+Positions with the Appropriated Fund positions salaries vary in accordance with your skills, knowledge, and abilities.

 Please remember the importance of hand carrying all your employment records and documents with you.
-For job-hunting purposes, you will need resumes, SF50s (Notification of Personnel Action), transcripts, certificates and licenses.
+For job-hunting purposes you will need the following:

-The Fort Riley Employment Readiness Program was established by Army Community Service to provide employment assistance to members of the Army Family in the Fort Riley area.
+Finding employment is one of the most difficult challenges family members face being in a military lifestyle.
+As a result, the Fort Riley Employment Readiness Program was established by Army Community Service to provide employment assistance to members of the Army Family in the Fort Riley area.
 We're here to assist you any way we can.
+The Employment Readiness Program provides services to spouses and I.D card holding family members of relocating Active Duty soldiers, retired military, reserve component, and DOD civilian employees.
+Also, it provides assistance to transitioning soldiers and civilians who are participating in the Transition Assistance Program

 ERP is located at Bldg.
-7264 Normandy Dr. We welcome appointments and walk-ins during the business hours of 8:00 a.m. and 4:30 p.m.
-Monday thru Thursday and from 8:00 a.m. thru 3:30 on Fridays. (closed for lunch between 12:00 -1:00 p.m.).
-The open appointments cover topics such as: resume styles and review, cover letters, job search and eligibility for specialized programs.
+7264 Normandy Drive.
+We welcome appointments and walk-ins during the business hours of 8:00 a.m. and 5:00 p.m.
+Monday thru Thursday and from 8:00 a.m. thru 4:30 on Fridays.
+The open appointments cover topics such as: resume styles and review, cover letters, career counseling, job search and eligibility for specialized programs.

 Being a member of the Armed Services, you understand that moving is part of military life.
 Moving your home and family is never easy, but planning ahead can go a long way toward easing the changes ahead.
 Make a smooth move a reality by visiting the Relocation Readiness Office (785) 239-5739.